RabeyaBushra/automation-Brritto-app/README.md

 2.Clone the project

-3.Click the dropdown on the right side of the current file, then go to Edit Configurations.
+3.Click on the 'Current File' dropdown located beside the Run button at the top, then go to Edit Configurations.

 4.Add new configuration